run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/helm-install.md

 !!!
 Note
-    To customize the installation based on your environment, see [Customize cluster installation].
-TBD: Oz
+    To customize the installation based on your environment, see [Customize cluster installation](../../cluster-setup/customize-cluster-install.md).

 ## Troubleshooting